‘Seems to be outcompeting delta’: Doctor explains concerns behind omicron, what we should expect - NewsBreak

 Dr. Daniel Rhoads, head of microbiology at the Cleveland Clinic, said much of the concern is because the variant “seems to be outcompeting delta,” a variant that’s quickly crowded out all variants before it.

 But he emphasizes that the emergence of omicron is the “same song, different verse” when looking at how COVID-19 has evolved over the past two years.
-And experts are again working to determine vaccine efficacy, where the variant exists and how it spreads.Omicron booster: Will we need a shot that targets the mutated variant?
+And experts are again working to determine vaccine efficacy, where the variant exists and how it spreads.Texas DSHS expands COVID sequencing efforts as first omicron case is discovered in U.S.

 Here is what Rhoads said doctors know so far: